Universal two-parameter $\mathcal{W}_{\infty}$-algebra and vertex algebras of type $\mathcal{W}(2,3,\dots, N)$: Vertex algebras

 A vertex algebra $\cA$ is said to be {\it generated} by a subset $S=\{\alpha^i|\ i\in I\}$ if $\cA$ is spanned by words in the letters $\alpha^i$, and all products, for $i\in I$ and $n\in\mathbb{Z}$.
 We say that $S$ {\it strongly generates} $\cA$ if $\cA$ is spanned by words in the letters $\alpha^i$, and all products for $n<0$.
 Equivalently, $\cA$ is spanned by

 Suppose that $S$ is an ordered strong generating set $\{\alpha^1, \alpha^2,\dots\}$ for $\cA$ which is at most countable.
-We say that $S$ {\it freely generates} $\cA$, if $\cA$ has a PBW basis consisting of all normally ordered monomials
+We say that $S$ {\it freely generates} $\cA$, if $\cA$ has a Poincar\'e-Birkhoff-Witt basis consisting of all normally ordered monomials